19hours/sg-statutes/Acts/Women’s Charter.md

 (c) after the expiration of 3 months from the date of the notice of marriage given under section 14,

-shall be guilty of an offence and shall be liable on conviction to imprisonment for a term not exceeding 3 years and shall also be liable to a fine not exceeding $5,000.
+shall be guilty of an offence and shall on conviction be punished with imprisonment for a term not exceeding 3 years and shall also be liable to a fine not exceeding $5,000.

 [9/67; 26/80]

+[Act 7 of 2016 wef 01/07/2016]

 (2) The Registrar or any Assistant Registrar who knowingly and contrary to this Act issues any marriage licence —